RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Acknowledgments

-\subsubsection{Acknowledgments}
+Lessons learned gave us the capability to deal with complex industrial scenarios, like the one proposed by the H2020 CleanSky2 EURECA project~\cite{roveda2017eureca,roveda2018human}.
+EURECA asks a mobile manipulator to localize some components, bring them inside a real A320 aircraft fuselage, and use them to assembly the aircraft side-wall both in an autonomous and in a collaborative mode.

+\section{Acknowledgments}

-We would like to thank Mohamed Bin Zayed International Robotics Challenge (MBZIRC) organizing committee, and the Khalifa University (Abu Dhabi, UAE), for the financial support to our project (contract number: 2016-MBZIRC-13), by giving us the opportunity to participate in this event.
-Thanks to IT+Robotics Srl (Padova, Italy), EXiMotion Srl (Padova, Italy) for the financial support and to SICK Sensor Intelligence (Milan, Italy), and NVIDIA (USA) for providing some of the hardware equipment.
-Last but not least, a special thanks to Enrica Rossi, M.Sc., and all the students who have worked on the project: Alex Badan, Luca Benvegn\`u, Tobia Calderan, Riccardo Fantinel, Thomas Gagliardi, Leonardo Pellegrina, Matteo Tessarotto and Marco Zaghi.
+We would like to thank the MBZIRC organizing committee, and the Khalifa University, for the financial support and for giving us the opportunity to participate in this event.
+Thanks to IT+Robotics Srl and EXiMotion Srl for the financial support.
+Thanks to SICK AG and NVIDIA Inc. for the hardware equipment they provided us.
+A special thanks to all the students who worked on the project: Enrica Rossi, Alex Badan, Luca Benvegn\`u, Tobia Calderan, Riccardo Fantinel, Thomas Gagliardi, Leonardo Pellegrina, Matteo Tessarotto and Marco Zaghi.